dixneuf19/fuzzy-octo-disco/README.md

 [![Build Status](https://travis-ci.org/dixneuf19/fuzzy-octo-disco.svg?branch=master)](https://travis-ci.org/dixneuf19/fuzzy-octo-disco)

 Small project of face recognition and image manipulation in Python using face_recognition and Pillow library.
+It is now used in the [Dank Face Bot](https://github.com/dixneuf19/fuzzy-octo-disco) project, as a separate micro-service.
+The main use of this project is to identify faces on picture, by rotating it, and then return croped pictures of this faces.

 Try it with